iamwfx/redlining_chicago/README.md

 Author: [Wenfei Xu](wenfeixu.com)

 ## Citation
-If you would like to use the data and/or code from this repo, please use the following citaion:
+If you would like to use the data and/or code from this repo, please use the following citation:
 ```

 @article{xu_legacies_nodate,